 Chaynannah Squally, 5th Council, speaks to Zonta Club of South Puget Sound about those in her family who are part of the Missing and Murdered Indigenous Women and People.
 Squally was one of several speakers from around the region that were asked to talk about the topic.
-Zonta's misson is to advocate for women's equality, education and ending child marriage and gender-based violence.
+Zonta's misson is to advocate for women's equality, education and ending child marriage and genderbased violence.
 The presentation about MMIWP will be followed up with a legislative campaign to both local and national representatives.

-Chay Squally poses with Roxane White, Executive Director and Found of Missing, Murdered Indigenous Women, People and Families, and Karyn Kameroff, an enrolled Choctaw Nation of Oklahoma and the Program Coordinator for Pathway to Healing with the murdered.
+Chay Squally poses with Roxane White, Executive Director and Found of Missing, Murdered Indigenous Women, People and Families, and Karyn Kameroff, murdered.
 They all remained standing.
 She asked the 50 or so non-tribal members to stand if they had a family member missing.
 No one stood.
 She asked them to stand if a family member had been murdered.
 One person stood.
 A graphic representation of the statistics.